pasquale95/magento2-seo-graphql/README.md

 In details, you can:
 - set the *site name* used to populate the `og:site_name` tag;
-- set image placeholders for categories, products and pages to use in case no image has been set for a specific item.
+- set image placeholders for categories, products and pages to use in case no image has been set for a specific item;
+- enable **Twitter** cards markup.

 ### How to use social markup